History of Brampton: 21st century

 The Rose Theatre (originally the Brampton Performing Arts Centre), billed as "a cultural and tourist destination that will attract significant new business to surrounding restaurants, shops and services," opened in September 2006.
 The City says that the facilities are expected to generate $2.7 million in economic activity the first year and grow to $19.8 million by the fifth year.
 This is predicted to attract more than 55,000 visitors annually who will spend about $275,000 on before and after-show entertainment, creating close to 300 permanent jobs.
 Despite the great promises, this project is the source of much cynicism among the community.
 Many have questioned the need for a larger facility, as the current Heritage Theatre rarely reaches capacity, and a great deal of residents don't meet the prime theatre going audience profile.

 A new hospital was built in north Brampton, to supplement the Peel Memorial Hospital.
 The Brampton Civic Hospital established in 2007 to serve Brampton in place of the Peel Memorial Hospital that had previously existed.

 Brampton's 2003 Sesquicentennial celebrations were a booster to community spirit, restarting the tradition of a summer parade (with 100 floats), and creating other initiatives.
 To commemorate the Flowertown history, the City under Mayor Fennell reintroduced floral projects to the community, including more plantings around town, the restart of the Flowercity Parade in 2005, and participation for the last few years in the Canada Communities in Bloom project.

 Brampton also embraces its Lesbian, Gay, Bisexual, and Transgender community, with Mayor Susan Fennell proclaiming Gay Pride Day in 2004 and 2005, and a Gay Pride Week in 2006.

 The city's mascot is "Sassy the Sesqui Squirrel", a character that replaced "Millie the Millennium Techno Bug", now the HACE mascot.

-Diversity embraced
+In 2025, Brampton passed Mississauga to become the third most populated city in Ontario.

+Multiculturalism

 With a growing multicultural population, the Peel Board of Education introduced evening English as a Second Language (ESL) classes at high schools.
 Originally taught by volunteers, the classes eventually became daytime courses taught by paid instructors.
 In the 1980s, the public and Catholic board expanded its languages programs, offering night classes in 23 languages.
 These were introduced by the urging of parents who wanted their children to learn their ancestral heritage and language.